 Oat flour can be less bloating

 If you are one of those people who generally just feels bloated after eating bread then this doesn’t necessarily mean you’re gluten intolerant, rather you may have a wheat sensitivity.
-You may notice that wheat triggers general bloating and IBS, therefore you may find if you steer clear of it as much as possible to reduce symptoms.
+You may notice that wheat triggers general bloating and IBS, therefore you may find if you steer clear of it as much as possible it will help reduce symptoms.

-Gluten free grains, nuts and seeds that can be made into flour for baking:-
+Gluten free grains, nuts and seeds that can be made into flour:-

 - WILD RICE